Are some of your regular writing gigs are drying up?

 Only a few years ago I could not have told you the difference between a Sherman M4 tank and any other armored vehicle.
 Today, I’m a regular contributor to several military vehicle magazines in the U.S. and U.K.

-Targeting the niche magazines for military vehicles, I’ve had more than 125 published articles about military museums, military vehicles, aircraft, weapons, artillery, and missiles.
+Targeting the niche military magazines, I’ve had more than 125 published articles about military museums, military vehicles, aircraft, weapons, artillery, and missiles.

 Writing about my interests and hobbies opened up magazine genres that were previously out of bounds as a travel writer.

 2. Can you combine your interests with travel?

 Practically any interest has a travel component if you add a little creativity.

 I regularly visit military museums everywhere I go.
 And, I write about them for magazines.
 My military articles have been published in military-oriented magazines and even in several travel magazines and newspapers.

 This is just one example of something that doesn’t initially appear to be a “travel” article.